On the (Non)Hadamard Property of the SJ State in a $1+1$D Causal Diamond: The SJ Vacuum in a Causal Diamond

 where $S_2^{(0)}$ is the analytical part, and $\epsilon$ as mentioned is the error from the approximation.
 Therefore, adding \eqref{eq:s2approx} and \eqref{eq:s1sum} and simplifying, we may rewrite \eqref{eqn:W_SJL} as

 Taking the coincidence limit ($u \rightarrow u^\prime$ and $v \rightarrow v^\prime$), we obtain

 where $\Delta u\equiv u-u'$ and $\Delta v\equiv v-v'$.
 The first line of \eqref{eqn:Wgeneral} agrees with the IR regulated Minkowski two-point function (\ref{eqn:W_Mink_IR}) and therefore has the Hadamard form.
 In order for \eqref{eqn:Wgeneral} to be Hadamard, the expression in its second line must be a smooth (or rather, $C^2$) function.
-However, the two logarithmic terms in the second line of \eqref{eqn:Wgeneral} diverge when
+However, the two logarithmic terms in the second line of both \eqref{eq:s2approx_simplified} and \eqref{eqn:Wgeneral} (which is unaltered by the coincidence limit) diverge when